-^{} The CA agency information makes no distinction between agencies that provide dual services (combined utilities), are retail agencies, or are agencies that are part of a larger operation.
+^{} The CA agency data set makes no distinction between agencies that provide dual services (combined utilities), are retail agencies, or are agencies that are part of a larger operation.
 These differences could have an impact on both the support services costs and total O&M costs.
 For example, a WW enterprise operating as part of a larger agency could be undercounting the support services from the centralized staff of the larger agency.
-One agency did not provide data for this indicator, noting that support services were included in the Treatment and Collection costs.